5 Unique Ways to Use Mosaic Tile

-Check out these ideas to jump-start your next creative project with glass mosaic tile.
+Check out these ideas to jump-start your next creative project with mosaic tile.

-Take Glass Mosaics Beyond the BacksplashIf you plan to use glass mosaic tile in your bathroom, why stop at the backsplash?
+Take Mosaics Beyond the BacksplashIf you plan to use mosaic tile in your bathroom, why stop at the backsplash?
 The small bacteria-resistant tiles make an ideal toilet or shower surround, and they can also transform a dated tub into a piece of art when carried along its surrounding walls and front-facing apron.
-Use an all-glass mosaic pattern or one that's mixed with metal or stone for an even more modern approach.
+Use a mosaic pattern with one material, or one that's mixed with metal or stone for an even more modern approach.
 If you use bright-colored tile, tame its bold look with other neutral elements.
 You can achieve this by introducing white porcelain fixtures, slate flooring, and wood or other neutral-colored accents.

 Revamp Your Dining Room